-- Music Composition/Sound Art
+- Music Composition

 - Creative Writing

-- Moving Image/New Media
+- Moving Image

-- Landscape, Garden, Ecological Design
+- Landscape/Garden Design

 - Visual Arts

-Please at least scan the FAQ before beginning the application process to be sure the program is a good fit for you.
+Please at least scan the 2024 FAQ before beginning the application process to be sure the program is a good fit for you.
 In particular, if you are an I-Park fellow, check page 2 to be certain you are eligible for a return residency at this time.
 We have recently updated the guidelines for return residencies.

-At I-Park, we aspire to be a diverse, inclusive, equitable artists’ residency.
+We aspire to be a diverse, inclusive, equitable artists’ residency.
 Our programs are designed to provide a warm, welcoming, respectful, peaceful setting to which individuals from diverse backgrounds are invited to pursue their creative ambitions – an unconditional gift of time, space and fellowship.
 We are committed to an inclusive approach and to offering equal opportunity for participation and engagement in our programs.
 We define diversity as a continuum of individual, group and social differences, visible and invisible.
 Diversity at I-Park includes, but is not limited to, race, ethnicity, socioeconomic status, gender identity, sexual orientation, religious or spiritual belief, disability, national origin, veteran status, age and other individual or group attributes that are underrepresented and underserved.